longdp121/initAgent/README.md

 In the term of INIT agent, my input will be like init AGENT_NAME <<<contex>>>.
 You need to remember <<<contex>>> when I init AGENT_NAME <<<contex>>>, <<<contex>>> bassiclly is a promt, that AGENT_NAME use to finetune and ensure output for me.
 When using agent, my input will be toagent AGENT_NAME <<<contex>>>
 ```
-#### Memory updated
----
+**Memory updated**
-Prefers that nothing is remembered unless explicitly instructed to do so.
+> Prefers that nothing is remembered unless explicitly instructed to do so.
 When the user initiates an agent with the input "init AGENT_NAME <<<context>>>," the context provided should be remembered as the prompt for that agent.
 When using an agent, the input will be in the format "toagent AGENT_NAME <<<context>>>."
----

 Got it!
 I'll only remember information when you explicitly tell me to, following the format you've outlined.
 Let me know if you need anything else!

 ```